PMR2/PMR2userdocs/semantic-metadata.rst

 with the right arrow on it to add it onto the list of paths to be tracked, then select the "Apply Changes and Export To RDF Store" button.

-Go back to the main page, select the "Ontology based search engine" link at the bottom, then enter the relevant search term.
+Go back to the repository home page, select the "Ontology based search engine" link at the bottom, then enter the relevant search term.
 As there are limited reasoning capabilities built into the current iteration of the search engine, you may enter a term one level up above the terms we